hyriver/pynhd/README.rst

     wd = WaterData("nhdwaterbody")
     wb = wd.bybox((-69.7718, 45.0742, -69.3141, 45.4534))

-Next, lets clean up the flowlines and use it to compute flow accumulatin.
+Next, lets clean up the flowlines and use it to compute flow accumulation.
 For simplicity, we assume that the flow in each river segment is equal to the length of the segment.
-Therefore, the accumulated flow at each point should be equal to sum of the lengths of all its upstream river segments i.e., ``arbolatesu`` column in the NHDPlus database.
+Therefore, the accumulated flow at each point should be equal to the sum of the lengths of all its upstream river segments i.e., ``arbolatesu`` column in the NHDPlus database.
 We can use this to validate the flow accumulation result.